 *Gifts in support of special events will be recognized separately

-You may donate by printing out our pledge form, filling it out and mailing it to us or filling out our pledge form online.
+You may donate by filling out our pledge form online.
 We would appreciate receiving full payment on pledges no later than June 30, 2019.
 Gifts may be paid online (PayPal or credit card), by check, or securities.

 Those supporting SBMM’s education programs, exhibits, and lectures at a level of $1,000 or more will become exclusive Navigators Circle Members.
 Navigators Circle Members receive the following:

 - Have their names inscribed on the special Navigators Circle Tribute Wall to be installed prominently at the Maritime Museum.
 Supporters may select recognition in their own names, or through an inscription “in honor of” or “in memory of” another.